OpenGeoHub/SoilSamples/docs/035-import_wrb_data.md

 <img src="./img/sol_wrb.pnts_tot.profiles.png" alt="A global compilation of soil profiles with WRB soil type classification: a subset with actual soil profiles." width="100%" />
 <p class="caption">(\#fig:sol_wrb.pnts_tot.profiles)A global compilation of soil profiles with WRB soil type classification: a subset with actual soil profiles.</p>
 </div>
-Fig.  2: A global compilation of soil profiles with WRB soil type classification: a subset with actual soil profiles.

 We can export the final training points to Geopackage file by using e.g.: